Cristina Martínez (gymnast): Biography

-In 1993, Ana Roncero became national head coach and María Fernández Ostolaza joined as coach of the group.
+In 1993, Ana Roncero became national head coach, and María Fernández Ostolaza joined as coach of the group.
 After many of the previous group members retired Alicia, Carolina Borrell, Alicia Martín, Maider Olleta, Bárbara Plaza and Pilar Rodrigo, with María Álvarez, Regina Guati, Lorena Barbadillo, Paula Cabo and Eva Velasco as substitutes, constituted the new national group.
 At the European Championships in Bucharest, the Spanish group won the bronze medal in the All-Around and with 4 hoops & 4 clubs, taking 6th place with 6 ropes.
 In September 1993 they competed at the Gymnastic Masters in Stuttgart, where they were 4th in both the All-Around and in the final of 4 hoops & 4 clubs, winning bronze with 6ropes.
-In the Group Masters of Alicante were silver in the All-Around and gold in the two apparatus finals.
-In Alicante the group was already made up of Cristina, María Álvarez, Lorena Barbadillo, Paula Cobo, Regina Guati, Alicia Martín, Maider Olleta and Eva Velasco.
-At the Wacoal Cup in Tokyo they won the bronze medal.
+In the Group Masters of Alicante won silver in the All-Around and gold in the two apparatus finals.
+In Alicante, the group was already made up of Cristina, María Álvarez, Lorena Barbadillo, Paula Cobo, Regina Guati, Alicia Martín, Maider Olleta and Eva Velasco.
+At the Wacoal Cup in Tokyo, they won the bronze medal.
 She retired at the end of the year.

 After Boneva's death on 20 September 2019, Cristina and other former national gymnasts gathered to pay tribute to her during the Euskalgym held on 16 November 2019.
-The event took place before 8,500 attendees at the Bilbao Exhibition Center de Baracaldo and was followed by a dinner in Boneva's honor.
+The event took place before 8,500 attendees at the Bilbao Exhibition Centre de Baracaldo and was followed by a dinner in Boneva's honour.